 According to the American College of Allergy, Asthma & Immunology, people with latex allergies often have certain food allergies as well.
 You may also experience allergic reactions to apples, avocados, bananas, carrots, celery, chestnuts, kiwis, melons, papayas, raw potatoes, and tomatoes.

 A diagnosis can be made via an allergy blood test.
 Doctors advise those with severe latex allergies to carry an epinephrine auto-injector for emergency treatment.
 If you have a latex allergy and must wear gloves for work, experts recommend you, and your colleagues, switch to synthetic gloves.

 Can you sleep on a latex mattress if you have a latex allergy?

 Natural latex is hypoallergenic and resistant to mold and dust mites.
 That means a latex mattress is a good option for anyone with allergies.

 But what if you're allergic to latex itself?
 In most cases, you should be able to sleep on a latex mattress without any issues.

 - The latex foam used in mattresses is washed repeatedly during the manufacturing process.
 Most allergic reactions to latex happen when you come into contact with products that haven't been washed to remove the proteins responsible for allergies.
 Unlike with some products, like rubber gloves, balloons, and condoms, the latex foam used in mattresses is washed multiple times to remove these proteins.
-The Talalay method of producing latex (the way our Zenhaven mattress is made) specifically puts the latex core of the mattress through a five-stage washing process, during which most of the latex particles that cause allergies are washed away.

 What's more, there has never been a registered complaint with the FDA about the latex foam used in mattresses.